FedorSmirnov89/preparsed-example/Readme.md

 Contains Rust code that can be compiled to a Wasm module which represents something we would want to run on an embedded, low-resource target.

+### parse_at_target

+Crate representing the "current" way of running modules with wasmi: The module is provided as .wasm file and parsed/validated/translated at the target to generate the wasmi IR.
+It is then run by the target.

+### preparse

+Crate showing the part of the process which would be running on a node with more memory/processing power: "Pre-Parsing" a given module and serializing the wasmi IR into bytes that can be run by a target node without wasmi's parsing machinery

+### run_preparsed

+Crate representing the "firmware" of a node which is too resource-constrained to run the full wasmi machinery.
+Instead, it loads the serialized wasmi IR of a module, deserializes it, and runs the module.

 ## Running the example